Sanvi09Kulkarni/Tenali-Gurukul/README.md

-# Welcome

-# Tenali Gurukul
+# Welcome to Tenali Gurukul

-A modern web application built using [Node.js](https://nodejs.org) / [React](https://reactjs.org) (adjust based on your app).
+A modern web application built using [Node.js](https://nodejs.org) / [React](https://reactjs.org) .
 This project is bootstrapped with npm and can be easily run in your local development environment.

 ## Prerequisites